Skip to main content

 1

-Understand the role of somatic cells in plants: Somatic plant cells have the ability to differentiate into a complete plant, a process known as totipotency.
+Consider the role of somatic plant cells: Somatic plant cells have the unique ability to regenerate into a complete plant through a process called totipotency.
+This means that a single cell can develop into a full organism, which is advantageous for genetic engineering.

 Video duration: